matter-labs/zksync-era/zk_toolbox/crates/zk_inception/README.md

 - `create` — Create a new ecosystem and chain, setting necessary configurations for later initialization
 - `init` — Initialize ecosystem and chain, deploying necessary contracts and performing on-chain operations
 - `change-default-chain` — Change the default chain
+- `setup-observability` — Setup observability for the ecosystem, downloading Grafana dashboards from the era-observability repo

 ## `zk_inception ecosystem create`